SEARCH

 • Sow the seeds in fall a few weeks before first frost.

-• Before the plants mature, dig them into the soil.
-You don’t want it self-seeding in your veggie bed.
+• Before the plants produce seeds, dig them into the soil.
+You don’t want these plants leaving seeds in the soil.

 • Alfalfa Medicago sativa | Perennial